huytrinhx/Robotics-ND/Where-Am-I/ReadMe.md

 # Challenges

-* A smaller update_min_* means more frequent update during moving
+* A smaller update_min_* means more frequent update during moving.
+* Moving slowly may help localization since the localization takes time to run and update the Rviz
-* The biggest improvement I made to make localization work is to make my robot smaller.
-That means it has more space to manuveure.
+* Making my robot smaller or environment bigger helps as that means the robot has more space to manuveure.